wolfpup-software/hx-js/README.md

 It's modular and easily extensible.

-In lieu of "expressive" apis, `Hx` separates the process of making small hypertext jumps into a series of DOM events:
+In lieu of "expressive" apis, `Hx` staggers small hypertext jumps into a series of DOM events:

 - hx-request events
 - hx-response events